HL7/VhDir/pages/_includes/healthcareService-reference-intro.md

-An extension to support the addition of a reference to a healthcareService for the careTeam resource.
+An extension to support the addition of a reference to a HealthcareService for the CareTeam resource.